 2RPH is managed by three paid staff who have responsibility for all administrative functions within the station, and are the liaison point for all other activities.

-The Manager, in conjunction with some volunteers, carries out all the auditioning and training of new volunteers, completes grant applications and acquittals, and coordinates sponsorship activities.
+The General and Technical Managers, in conjunction with some volunteers, carries out all the auditioning and training of new volunteers, completes grant applications and acquittals, and coordinates sponsorship activities.

-Peter Worthington is Assistant Manager.
-Peter supervises the construction of automation and assists with training.
-Peter also participates with the Manager in making decisions about programming.
+Peter Worthington is Technical Manager.
+Peter supervises the construction of automation and assists with training and Auditioning.
+Peter also participates with the General Manager in making decisions about programming.

 We have over 200 volunteers, without whom this station would not function!
 They provide the 'talent' for all live and prerecorded broadcasts.